nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Welcome to ResearchRoster! **Your Research, Simplified.**

 Designed with researchers in mind.
 ResearchRoster simplifies participant management so you can focus on what matters most: your research.
-Easily add and delete participants as required, conduct random sampling with a simple command, and export contacts for seamless communication.
+Easily add and delete participants as required, conduct random study group assignment with a simple command, and export contacts for seamless communication.

 This user guide will walk you through:
 - [Setting up](#quick-start) your ResearchRoster application​